-Most of us live with constant stress – and not just during the holidays.
+Most of us live with constant stress.
 We’re overworked, under-nourished, exposed to environmental toxins and often under considerable emotional pressure.
 It’s essential to deal with it effectively before it has a negative effect on our health, not our enjoyment of life – as stress is at the heart of most diseases that face us today.

 Here are a few simple nutritiontips to help your body cope better with the challenges of the season, protect your immunity and help you get the make your Christmas as stress-free as possible.